harshit012/Client-Server_File_Transfer/README.md

 # Client-Server_File_downloader
 This is a python based client-server application which allow users to download the files stored on the server.
-The server is multithreaded.
+The server is multithreaded, So It can process multiple request simultaneously.

 ## Features
 * Server is multithreaded.